Where are the Native American reservations in Arizona?

 Twenty-two square miles of the county are comprised of water and the San Carlos Indian Reservation occupies approximately one third of the area. … Safford is located 32 miles north of Interstate 10 via US 191.
 Air charter and flight training is found through the Safford Regional Airport, located at 4500 E. Aviation Way.

-What is the richest Indian reservation?
+What is the poorest Indian reservation in the United States?